Barbara Thalheim: Politics

 Foreign travel was seen as a privilege conferred (or not) by state authorities in the countries ruled under Soviet direction at this time, and in 1980, following a change of policy by East Germany's ruling SED (party), Barbara Thalheim went public with criticism of a newly imposed travel ban on East German artists wishing to tour in western Europe.
 Although the text could not be published in East Germany, its publication in West Germany meant that interested parties in the east quickly became aware of it.
 She was immediately deprived of her party membership and served with her own personal travel and recording ban.
-Eventually, however, she was permitted to renew her recording career with "Amiga", albeit with a different support band, and she was again able to take part in concerts and talk-shows in West Germany.
+Eventually, however, she was permitted to renew her recording career with "Amiga", the GDR recording label for popular music, albeit with a different support band, and she was again able to take part in concerts and talk-shows in West Germany.

 In November 1989 major political changes appeared on the horizon when the Berlin Wall was breached and it quickly became clear that the fraternal Soviet troops in East Germany had no orders to crush the rising tide of political protest in the German Democratic Republic.
 With a Berlin-based rerun of the Prague Spring now seeming less likely than many had previously thought, this opened the way for a series of events leading to the end of the one- party dictatorship and then, formally in October 1990, political reunification.
 In 1990 Thalheim undertook a tour with the rockband, Pankow.
 Later she produced, with Pankow, the memorably entitled album "Ende Der Märchen " ("End of the Fairy-tale"), produced during December 1991/January 1992, and published later in 1992.